Mitchel Stuffers, PhD Candidate in History, University of Exeter & Assistant Editor at CIGH Exeter

 Thereby, as with other NSB propaganda about Indonesia, including domestic outlets like their (Dutch language) Indië – Hou Zee magazine, Mussert used a paternalist narrative to justify the continuation of Dutch colonial rule.
 Particularly relevant to the Indonesian audience, of course, would be that he warned them against civil unrest and outside threats.
 Expanding on this, the newspaper noted Mussert’s call for closer cooperation:

-Thus, the first half of Mussert’s interview promotes a paternalist imperial dynamic, which connects to broader (early) NSB appeals to locals, whereby they proclaimed not to judge by skin colour or place of birth, but by everyone’s devotion to the imperium.[11]
-As historian Pollman noted, however, Mussert was also recorded at other times to have used more scornful speech on the indigenes of Indonesia.[12]
-Therefore, these comments appear to reflect an attempt at appeasing various audiences, rather than being entirely authentic in nature, and were aimed instead to make the NSB more appealing to a variety of people.
+Thus, the first half of Mussert’s interview promotes a paternalist imperial dynamic, which connects to broader (early) NSB appeals to locals in the colonies, whereby they proclaimed not to judge by skin colour or place of birth, but by everyone’s devotion to the imperium.[11]
+Combined with the otherwise recorded scornful speech on indigenes by another scholar,[12] these comments appear to reflect an attempt at appeasing various audiences, customising the language to make the NSB universally appealing.

-In addition to this ‘call’ for direct representation -which one may speculate Mussert did to appeal to his Indonesian audiences-, Pemandangan also inquired, with their final prompt, about the NSB’s “colonial programme”.
-And, while Mussert here also argued that no blueprint of an NSB empire for the colonies existed, the newspaper wrote:
+In addition to this call for direct representation – which one may speculate Mussert did to appeal to his Indonesian audience- Pemandangan also inquired, with their final prompt, about the NSB’s “colonial programme”.
+And, while Mussert here also argued that no such blueprint existed, the newspaper wrote:

 Thus, Mussert utilised doublespeak and positioned the NSB as a positive force for the Indonesian people.
 Noticeably, here, beyond advocating for the paternalist imperial dynamic, Mussert sought to portray himself to his Indonesian audiences as not just a guarantor of order, but also as someone who recognised, and even advocated for, the representation of Indonesian colonial subjects in the imperium.
 To this extent, one observes either a range of statements that appear at first glance to be contradictory or, possibly, it pertains to a story of more cynical, custom-made appeals to various audiences.
 This would fall in line with prior discoveries of mine, namely in the form of my MA thesis on the ambiguous nature of the Volk en Vaderland newspaper, whereby reading between the lines, especially in the early years, had been critical to understand how the NSB propaganda operated.[1]
 Nonetheless, we have here a rare snapshot of one of the NSB’s many faces: This one address was intended by Mussert to be shown to non-Dutch, Indonesian subjects to gain a more favourable standing among them, which separates it from the Dutch interviews given by Mussert at the time to the colonist-oriented papers Sumatrapost and Soerabaijasch Handelsblad, and the NSB’s own newspapers in the colonies.[2]

-Lastly, in their reflection, the paper commented on their final impressions of Mussert:
+Lastly, in their reflection, the anticolonial-leaning newspaper commented on the final impressions of Mussert:

-With this, Pemandangan also appears to have taken an unusual approach to this interview, not just providing a platform but also noting their positive reception of him.
+With this, Pemandangan also appears to have taken an unusual approach to this interview, not just providing a platform for him, but also noting its positive reception of him.

-Why a leading anti-imperial Indonesian newspaper would platform Anton Mussert, a self-proclaimed ‘proud nationalist and imperialist’ from the Dutch metropole,[15] and transcribe his appeals into Indonesian, is a valuable enquiry for us to understand how the NSB operated.
-For this, one may well reflect on Mussert and his NSB and wonder whether their attempt at creating a more appealing, normalised image of Dutch fascism likewise led to Pemandangan’s intrigue or possibly challenged the paper to undermine it.
-Yet, their concluding remarks seemingly contradict the latter.
+Why did a leading anti-imperial Indonesian newspaper platform Anton Mussert, a self-proclaimed ‘proud nationalist and imperialist’ from the Dutch metropole, and transcribe his appeals into Indonesian?
+[13] For this, one may well reflect on Mussert and his NSB and wonder whether their attempt at creating a more appealing, normalised image of Dutch fascism likewise led to Pemandangan’s intrigue or possibly challenged the paper to undermine it.
+Yet, the paper’s concluding remarks seemingly contradict the latter.

-In turn, the interview impacts our understanding of how the NSB sought to portray itself to local audiences.
-For example, one scholar, Tessel Pollman, argued that Mussert’s open door to the indigenes was for them to be leadership “décor” at best, and it was a “casual instruction” when he permitted their membership until 1938, as he personally “knew almost nothing” about the social groups in the colonies.[16]
-Here, Mussert’s appeal, and its translation into Indonesian, offers a serious glimpse at how he may have attempted to shape his image to the colonial subjects positively, especially when he expressed his supposed concern for their safety and their need for fair representation.
+In turn, the interview impacts our understanding of the receptions (and perceptions) between the NSB and Indonesia’s audiences.
+For example, one scholar argued that Mussert’s open door to the indigenes was for them to be leadership “décor” at best, and that it was a “casual instruction” when he permitted their membership until 1938, as he personally “knew almost nothing” about the social groups in the colonies.[14]
+Here, Mussert’s appeal, and its translation into Indonesian, offers a serious glimpse at how he may have attempted to positively shape his and the NSB’s image to the colonial subjects, especially when he expressed his supposed concern for their safety and their need for fair representation.

-It also connects to another important question about the NSB’s overall appeal, as this interview, together with his outreach through colonist-targeted ones, had followed Mussert’s controversial invitation to meet the Dutch East Indies’ Governor-General a month prior, on 23 July 1935.[17]
-In turn, these events of media exposure at home and in the colonies narrowly fell shortly before the NSB’s infamous electoral success at the Dutch Senate elections, held three days later (July 26), where the NSB won a significant 7.94% (300,000) metropolitan votes.[18]
-Thus, not only do local interviews of political leaders like Anton Mussert help shape our understanding of the sorts of appeals they made to their various audiences; especially across complex multi-ethnic, multi-continental empires.
-But, furthermore, less studied interviews like the one now treated may well fit into a longer series of events which shaped their public legitimacy.
+It also connects to another important question about the NSB’s overall appeal, as this interview, together with Mussert’s outreach through colonist-targeted ones, had followed his controversial invitation to meet the Dutch East Indies’ Governor-General a month prior, on 23 July 1935.[15]
+In turn, these events of media exposure at home and in the colonies narrowly preceded the NSB’s infamous electoral success at the Dutch Senate elections, held three days later (July 26), where the NSB won a respective 7.94% (300,000) metropolitan votes.[16]
+Local interviews of political leaders like Anton Mussert therefore help shape our understanding of the sorts of appeals they made to their various audiences, especially across complex multi-ethnic, multi-continental empires.
+Furthermore, less studied interviews like the one now treated may well fit into a longer series of events which shaped their public legitimacy.

 (I) “Tentang Indie los van Holland